tauqua/gog-galaxy-itch.io/README.md

 * Launch games
 * Read platform information
 * List designated collections as "Subscriptions"
+* Game time tracking

+## Known issues
+* Loses connection or can't connect upon restarting GOG (disconnect and reconnect to fix)
+* Authentication uses APIv1 which logs your API key in the local log.
+This will be fixed in the next release.

 ## Installation
 1. Download the plugin from the releases page.